History of FC Barcelona: 2018–19 season

 Barcelona won their first game of the 2018–19 season, the 2018 Supercopa de España against Sevilla, at the Stade Ibn Batouta in Morocco.
 It was the first Supercopa de España to be held outside of Spain.
 Barcelona also secured their 26th La Liga title during the 2018–19 season, following a 1–0 win against Levante at the Camp Nou, with three games remaining in the season.
 However, they were knocked out of the 2018–19 UEFA Champions League in the semi-finals by Liverpool.
-For the second consecutive years, Barcelona was eliminated with a 3-goal first-leg lead.
-They won the first leg 3–0 at the Camp Nou, however, Liverpool won 4–0 during the second leg at Anfield, meaning that Liverpool won 4–3 on aggregate, and progressed to the final, which they won.
-Barcelona also lost the 2019 Copa del Rey Final, with a 1–2 loss to Valencia at the Estadio Benito Villamarín in Seville.
+For the second consecutive year, Barcelona was eliminated with a three-goal first-leg lead.
+They won the first leg 3–0 at the Camp Nou, but Liverpool overturned the deficit with a 4–0 second leg victory at Anfield, meaning that Liverpool won 4–3 on aggregate and progressed to the final, which they won.
+Barcelona also lost the 2019 Copa del Rey Final, with a 1–2 defeat to Valencia at the Estadio Benito Villamarín in Seville.

 2019–20 season

 On 13 January 2020, following the loss to Atlético Madrid in the Spanish Supercup, former Real Betis coach Quique Setién replaced Ernesto Valverde as the new head coach of Barcelona.
-Barcelona were leading the league when the COVID-19 pandemic halted the competition, but their performance fell off and ultimately lost the league title to Real Madrid on 16 July, with just one game to spare.
+Barcelona were leading the league when the COVID-19 pandemic halted the competition, and their performance subsequently fell off after a lockdown, with Barça ultimately losing the league title to Real Madrid on 16 July, with just one game to spare.

 In the Champions League, Barcelona suffered one of their worst defeats in history, losing 2–8 against Bayern Munich in the one-legged quarter-final tie.
-Barcelona finished the season trophyless for first time in 12 years.
+The club finished the season trophyless for first time in 12 years.

-The return of Laporta and post Messi era (2021–present)
+The return of Laporta and post-Messi era (2021–present)

 2020–21 season

 On 17 August, the club confirmed that Setién had been removed from his position as manager, with director of football Eric Abidal also dismissed from his position.
 Two days later, Ronald Koeman was appointed as the new head coach of Barcelona.

 Rising dissatisfaction among supporters due to worsening finances and decline on the pitch in the previous seasons led to Josep Maria Bartomeu announcing his resignation as president on 27 October 2020 to avoid facing a vote of no confidence from the club members.

 On 7 March 2021, Joan Laporta was elected president of Barcelona with 54.28% of the vote.
 In the Champions League, Barcelona were knocked out by Paris Saint-Germain in the round of 16, breaking the streak of 13 successive appearances in the quarter-finals.
 Barcelona won a record-extending 31st Copa del Rey, their only trophy under Koeman, after defeating Athletic Bilbao 4–0 in the final.
-Barcelona finished the 2020–21 season third in La Liga, their lowest league position since 2007–08 season.
+Barcelona finished the 2020–21 season third in La Liga, their lowest league position since the 2007–08 season.